-It is, therefore, of utmost importance that we build a network of physics students interested in contributing for our fundamental rights, as students, to proper, well-funded and affordable higher education and scientific research to be upheld wherever they are already broadly acknowledged and developed wherever they are yet to be recognised.
+It is, therefore, of utmost importance that we build a network of Physics students interested in contributing to our fundamental rights to proper, well-funded and affordable higher education and scientific research to be upheld wherever they are already broadly acknowledged and developed wherever they are yet to be recognised.

-If you have an interest in participating in the Advocacy Working Group, please send an e-mail to email@example.com, with answers to the following questions:
+If you have an interest in participating in the Advocacy Working Group, please send an e-mail to email@example.com, with brief answers to the following questions:

 - Why are you interested in the subject off students’ rights?

 - How do you think IAPS, through this working group, can contribute to the students’ rights movement and advocacy in general?

 - What are the biggest issues your student community faces which could be addressed through advocacy?

 These questions serve the purpose of making the distribution of tasks more effective.